 EVALUATING COMPANY GROWTH

-For investors using either the absolute or heuristic fundamental analysis strategy, everything comes down to expectations of future growth.
+For investors using either the absolute or heuristic fundamental analysis strategy (Big Picture Strategy page), everything comes down to expectations of future growth.
 This can be the

 The first two types of growth are outside the discussions on this website.
-(1) When a company is not, and never will be profitable, its value lies in the value of its idea/invention to some other operating business that can monetize it.
+(1) When a company is not, and never will be profitable, its value lies in the possibility of a take-over business monetizing it.
 The retail investor has really no hope of analyzing that.
 (2) Commodity and real-estate prices go up and down according to their own rules.
 You can generate financial analysis only by first making a presumption about the commodity price.
 For example, Oil and Gas companies are valued according to their reserves in the ground.
 As the commodity price increases so does the company's value.

 - growth in take-over value (e.g.of a new drug),